 The beauticians saw their clients' discomfort.
 Disorder in their business.
 They saw problem that needed to be removed in order to maintain their revenue.

 I saw a woman.
-I saw my mother.
 I saw a situation that needed to be resolved before a woman fell to the floor, seizing, comatose.
 I saw a brain, desperately needing sugar to continue functioning as mine, as the polices', as the stylists' and their clients'.

 The woman saw her life in front of her.
 She could not see herself and that did not matter.